GSA/Section508.gov/_pages/content-pages/2020-08-27-iaaf-archives.md

 </ul>

 ### Event Agenda & Speaker and Presenter Biographies
-The 2022 IAAF had three sessions with featured speakers, keynote addresses, workshops, breakout sessions, and discussions led by those on the forefront of accessibility in the federal, private, academic, international, and nonprofit sectors.
+The 2022 IAAF was a three-day forum with featured speakers, keynote addresses, workshops, breakout sessions, and discussions led by those on the forefront of accessibility in the federal, private, academic, international, and nonprofit sectors.

 For details, visit: [2022 IAAF Agenda]({{site.baseurl}}/iaaf/archives/agenda-2022/) and [2022 IAAF Speaker and Presenter Biographies]({{site.baseurl}}/iaaf/archives/biographies-2022).